by Starsky Hutch 76

 “Not quite,” Supergirl said, bringing her hand up to her closely cropped hair.
 “Long hair is impractical for battle.”

-Superwoman and Supergirl finally found their way to the area of the Fortress of Solitude that contained the living quarters, which contained a huge kitchen, a recreation area, a den, a living room, and several bedrooms.
+Superwoman and Supergirl finally found their way to the section of the Fortress of Solitude that contained the living quarters, which contained a huge kitchen, a recreation area, a den, a living room, and several bedrooms.
 They went through the rooms one by one until they came to one final bedroom, where they discovered a sleeping figure.

 “Superman?”
 Superwoman called out.